msillano/tuyaDAEMON/Tuya_cloud_API/readme.md

 [Tuya OpenAPI](https://developer.tuya.com/en/docs/cloud) is a set of open Application Programming Interfaces (APIs) provided by Tuya Smart, accessible via REST (HTTP), which enables developers to seamlessly integrate Tuya Cloud services into their own applications.

----
 ### notes on Tuya OpenAPI V2.0

  The OpenAPI v.
-2.0 introduces two new abstraction levels for device management: standard devices and "code".
+2.0 introduces two new abstraction levels for device management: _standard devices_ and _code_.
 Standard devices are categorized by their function set using common codes.
 This allows the creation of maps also for devices that are not Tuya natives but can still be controlled using the tuyaAPI.

-Additionally, the tuyaAPI v.
-2.0 introduces the concept of space and subspace for defining the spatial location of devices.
+Additionally, OpenAPI v.
+2.0 introduces the concept of _space_ and _subspace_ for defining the spatial location of devices.
 Spaces represent large areas, such as a home or office, while subspaces represent smaller areas within a space, such as a living room or bedroom.
 This device spatial definition, in conjunction with 'groups', allows for more granular control over device operation and enables the creation of more complex automation scenarios.

+note: OpenAPI v.
+2.0 introduces also _virtual devices_ (i.e. SW-only models from custom projects or TuyaGo) not to be confused with TyaDAEMON's _virtual devices_ (subdevices: Tuya HW devices using a hub). _Tuya virtual devices_ do not affect TuyaDEAMON.

 **The 'standard' access**
 > "The _standard instruction set_ lets you control devices from different manufacturers with a single set of instructions.
 However, to achieve standardization, mapping relationships shall be manually created, and Tuya cannot guarantee that all hardware products support this function."

-- The "property set" (Tuya classed as 'status' - Read enabled, and 'instruction' - Write enabled) of a device is defined using "code" (i.e. Tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
+- The "property set" (Tuya classed as 'status' - Read enabled, and 'instruction' - Write enabled) of a device is defined using _code_ (i.e. Tuya name for a property, like 'switch_1' or 'cycle_time') and then mapped to native DPs.
 The devices are grouped in 554 'standard categories' (@ 12/2023, see 'Get Category List' API).

 > **TuyaDAEMON** manages devices individually and defines access rules on a single DP basis.
 This allows users to specialize individual devices based on their function.
-In object-oriented programming terms, users can define  _single_derived devices_. <br> For instance, a [1CH switch](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf), when employed as a [tuya-bridge](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER), has its "countdown" property unavailable to users (check [note 2](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER#mqtt-tuya_bridge-tests-requres-core_mqtt)) due to its prior utilization for "trigger" purposes.
+In object-oriented programming terms, users can define  _single_derived devices_. <br> For instance, a [switch-1CH](https://github.com/msillano/tuyaDAEMON/blob/main/devices/switch-1CH/device_switch-1CH.pdf), when employed as a [tuya-bridge](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER), has its "countdown" property unavailable to users (check [note 2](https://github.com/msillano/tuyaDAEMON/tree/main/tuyaTRIGGER#mqtt-tuya_bridge-tests-requres-core_mqtt)) due to its prior utilization for "trigger" purposes.

 **The space abstraction**
-> "A space defines the geographical location, area, and layout information of IoT scenes, and displays the topological relationship between various smart devices in a tree structure."
+> "A _space_ defines the geographical location, area, and layout information of IoT scenes, and displays the topological relationship between various smart devices in a tree structure."

+- It is recursive: a space/subspace can contain subspaces.
 - The smart-home definitions ("home", "room",...) are derived from the abstract space definitions.
-- Limits: 100 devices per space (subspace), 100 subspaces per space (subspace), 10 subspaces deep.
+- Limits: 100 devices per space/subspace, 100 subspaces per space/subspace, 10 max space tree deep.

 **The device group**
 > "A device group is a collection of devices with the same features, allowing users to manage and control a large number of devices as a whole.
 For example, turn devices on or off, and create scheduled tasks."